autopticio/catalog/README.md

   ]
 }
 ```
 Add your account credentials in the "aws_access_key_id" and "aws_secret_access_key".
-The account must have read access to Cloudwatch.
+The account must have read access to CloudWatch.
 For more information check the [AWS guide on access credentials](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html).
 Autoptic does not cache or store the credentials you submit over the API.

 #### 2. Edit and save the PQL program
 [Download the example](./examples/simple.pql) and change the query parameters in the "what" function to match an object in your AWS resources.
 The sample query is looking up "CPUUtilization" of an EC2 instance.
-[Check the full Cloudwatch metrics list](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/viewing_metrics_with_cloudwatch.html) for more options.
+[Check the full CloudWatch metrics list](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/viewing_metrics_with_cloudwatch.html) for more options.
 Check out the [example programs](./examples/) for more ideas on how to use PQL for more programmable assessments.

 #### 3. Run the program through your endpoint and check the results
 [Signup and activate an Autoptic endpoint](https://www.autoptic.io/#signup).